-Draw poker games are different from stud poker games.
+Draw poker games are different from stud poker games, the Odds in Draw Poker are different.
 In stud poker games the challenge arises from the fact that not all cards are dealt before the betting begins.
 In draw poker the challenge is that players can discard some cards and draw fresh ones after preliminary betting rounds.
 How aggressively a player should bet in the preliminary rounds depends on the probability of getting a reasonable hand after the draw based on the cards dealt.
 Hence it is important for the player to know what are the opportunities available for improvement in hand ranking and also what are the chances of these opportunities materializing.

 These issues are discussed in this article in the following manner: what cards the poker player should hold onto, what kind of hand he can expect from these cards and what are the odds for getting those hands.
 If the player has a pair in the five cards dealt he should hold on to it and replace the other three cards.
 From a pair he can improve to two pairs with the approximate odds of 5 to 1; or to three of a king with the approximate odds of 8 to 1; or a full house with the approximate odds of 100 to 1 or four of a kind with the approximate odds of 360 to 1.
 Hence starting with one pair the reasonable possibilities are for improvement to two pairs and three of a kind.
 The rest are really long shots.